ahandsomeChineseboy/inet/tutorials/queueing/doc/Queue.rst

 The :ned:`PacketQueue` module stores a configurable number of packets.

+..
 In the following example network, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
 The packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).
 The source and the sink is connected by a FIFO queue (:ned:`PacketQueue`) where packets are stored temporarily.

+In the following example network, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
+The packets are pushed into a FIFO queue (:ned:`PacketQueue`), where they are stored temporarily.
+An active packet sink (:ned:`ActivePacketSink`) module pops packets from the queue at random intervals.

 .. figure:: media/PacketQueue.png
    :width: 80%